Below are answers to Frequently Asked Questions

 1. Q: When should I start my puppy’s vaccinations?

-2. Q: When should my puppy be vaccinated for Rabies?
+2. Q: When should my puppy or kitten be vaccinated for Rabies?

-A. Puppies may receive rabies vaccination any time after 12 weeks of age.
-The first vaccination is good for one year of immunity, and after their first year a 3year rabies vaccine may be given.
+A. Puppies or kittens may receive their rabies vaccination any time after 12 weeks of age.
+The first vaccine (RV1) provides one year of immunity, and after their first year a 3-year rabies (RV3) vaccine may be given.

 3. Q. What vaccines should my dog receive?

-A. Our recommendation for most dogs is the 7-way distemper, parvo, leptospirosis, adenovirus, hepatitis, corona virus vaccination and Rabies vaccine.
-Dogs that board at kennels or travel or contact other dogs frequently should also receive kennel cough vaccination.
-Other vaccines such as lymes disease are available for dogs at risk.
+A. Our recommendation for most dogs is a yearly DHLPP (Distemper, Hepatitis, Leptospirosis, Parvovirus, and Parainfluenza) and Rabies vaccine.
+Dogs that attend groomers/kennels, travel, or contact other dogs frequently should also receive a Bordetella, or kennel cough, vaccination.
+Other vaccines such as canine influenza or Lyme disease are available for dogs at risk.

-4. Q. When should I begin vaccinations on my kitten?
+4. Q. When should I start my kittens vaccinations?

 5. Q. What vaccinations should my cat receive?

-6. Q. Should my cat be tested for feline leukemia and feline aids?
+6. Q. Should my cat or kitten be tested for Feline Leukemia (FeLV) and Feline Immunodeficiency Virus (FIV)?

 8. Q. At what age should my dog or cat be neutered?